etodanik/openrpc-generator/README.md

 ## Cutting Edge

 This repository is targeting Unreal Engine 5.4.x and newer as a conscious choice.
-Unreal 5.4.0 brought support for exposing `TOptional` to blueprints which makes life much easier when dealing with RPC endpoints that have tons of optional parameters and return values.
+Unreal 5.4.0 brought support for `TOptional` in UHT which makes life much easier when dealing with RPC endpoints that have tons of optional parameters and return values.
 If you have a real need for supporting older versions of Unreal please open an issue and your use case will be considered.

 ## Current State